GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 You can do this with *GoLang* or *TypeScript*.
 Refer to the specific sections on how to continue.

 ### Description
 #### GoLang

 ##### Pre-requisites
-Make sure the Genkit UI is up and running.
+Make sure the Genkit UI is up and running at http://localhost:4002.

 #### Challenge-steps
 1. Go to **chat_server_go/cmd/standaloneFlows/main.go**.
 You should see code that looks like this in the method **getPrompts()**.